mfliexx/Password-Manager/README.md

 ## Features

-1.Add new password entries (service / login / password).
+1. Add new password entries (service / login / password).
-2.Store data in a file with encryption (Fernet).
+2. Store data in a file with encryption (Fernet).
-3.View all saved entries.
+3. View all saved entries.
-4.Search and delete entries.
+4. Search and delete entries.

 ## Tech Stack

-1.Python 3.x
+1. Python 3.x
-2.cryptography
+2. cryptography
-3.colorama (optional, for colored output)
+3. colorama (optional, for colored output)
-4.pyfiglet (optional, for ASCII art)
+4. pyfiglet (optional, for ASCII art)

 ## Installation